devilishclover/imagetomusic/README.md

 * Larger images take longer to generate.
 * Images with more colors will take longer to generate.
 * I recomend using a very low mod value for large images as the processing time will be high.
+* these are not good songs, dont get your hopes up or anything lol